sircharlo/meeting-media-manager/docs/_posts/2013-01-10-configuration.md

     </tr>
     <tr>
       <td><code>Quit app after media sync</code></td>
-      <td>If enabled, this option will automatically quit MMM 5 seconds after the media sync is complete. <br><br>
+      <td>If enabled, this option will automatically quit M³ 5 seconds after the media sync is complete. <br><br>
-        <blockquote>To prevent MMM from quitting automatically when this setting is enabled, press the 🏃 (person leaving/running) button before the 5-second timer is up.</blockquote>
+        <blockquote>To prevent M³ from quitting automatically when this setting is enabled, press the 🏃 (person leaving/running) button before the 5-second timer is up.</blockquote>
       </td>
     </tr>
     <tr>
       <td><code>Enable <em>OBS Studio</em> compatibility mode</code></td>
       <td>If enabled, this option will tap into OBS Studio to change scenes automatically as needed both before and after sharing media.<br><br>
-        <blockquote>If enabling this setting, make sure that OBS Studio is configured to use the <code>obs-websockets</code> plugin, which is what will enable MMM to communicate with OBS Studio.<br><br>Also, configure all needed scenes for media sharing and stage display in OBS.
-At the very least, you'll need a scene with a <code>Window Capture</code> (recommended) or <code>Display Capture</code> configured to capture the MMM media presentation window, or the screen on which the media will be presented.<br><br>You'll also need to configure all desired stage view scenes, for example: <li>a shot of the lectern</li><li>a wide shot of the stage</li><li>the lectern and reader mics together</li><li>a shot of the table</li></blockquote>
+        <blockquote>If enabling this setting, make sure that OBS Studio is configured to use the <code>obs-websockets</code> plugin, which is what will enable M³ to communicate with OBS Studio.<br><br>Also, configure all needed scenes for media sharing and stage display in OBS.
+At the very least, you'll need a scene with a <code>Window Capture</code> (recommended) or <code>Display Capture</code> configured to capture the M³ media presentation window, or the screen on which the media will be presented.<br><br>You'll also need to configure all desired stage view scenes, for example: <li>a shot of the lectern</li><li>a wide shot of the stage</li><li>the lectern and reader mics together</li><li>a shot of the table</li></blockquote>
       </td>
     </tr>
     <tr>